Godscall Paleologue

 Godscall Paleologue or Paleologus (12 January 1694 – ?) was the last recorded living member of the Paleologus family, and through them possibly the last surviving member of the Palaiologos dynasty, rulers of the Byzantine Empire from 1259 to its fall in 1453.
 The posthumous daughter of privateer Theodore Paleologus, the only surviving source on Godscall is her baptismal records.
 Nothing is known of her life.

 The meaning of her name is unknown.
-It might be an English equivalent of the Greek name Theocletiane (Θεοκλητιανή), a reference to the child possibly being sickly, a surname derived from one of her mother's ancestors, or might derive from one or both of her parents being Puritans (though there is no evidence that they were), who in the 17th century commonly gave Godly names to their children.
+It might be an English equivalent of the Greek name Theocletiane (Θεοκλητιανή), a reference to the child possibly being sickly, a surname derived from one of her mother's ancestors, or might derive from one or both of her parents being Puritans (though there is no evidence that they were), who in the 17th century commonly gave godly names to their children.

 Biography

 Godscall Paleologue was born on 12 January 1694, the daughter of the privateer Theodore Paleologus, who had died the year before, and his wife Martha Bradbury.
-She was baptised twelve days later, on 24 January, with the registers of St Dunstan's Church in the East London district of Stepney reading "January 24 Godscall daughter of Theodore Paleologus of upp.
+She was baptised twelve days later, on 24 January, at St Dunstan's Church, Stepney, near the City of London but then in Middlesex.
+The register entry reads "January 24 Godscall daughter of Theodore Paleologus of upp.
 Wapping Gent: and of Martha uxor.
 12 days old".

 She was the last recorded member of the Paleologus family, which claimed to be a branch of the ancient Palaiologos dynasty, rulers of the Byzantine Empire from 1259 to the fall of Constantinople in 1453.
 The Paleologus family claimed descent from Thomas Palaiologos, a brother of Constantine XI Palaiologos (the last emperor), through a son called John, whose existence can not be confirmed through contemporary sources.
 All other purported ancestors (descendants of this John) of the later Paleologus family can be verified through contemporary records, making their descent from the emperors plausible, but somewhat uncertain.

 In The Traveller's Tree: A Journey Through the Caribbean Islands (1950), English historian Patrick Leigh Fermor wrote (on Godscall) that "this oddly-named little girl remains the last authentic descendant of the Paleologi" and in Byzantium: The Decline and Fall (1995), English popular historian John Julius Norwich identified Godscall as "the last known descendant of the Emperors of Byzantium".
 If her lineage is true, she could be considered the last true heir to the Roman imperial office.

-Nothing is known of Godscall's life after her baptism, the last contemporary accounts being of her as a little girl in East London in 1694.
+Nothing is known of Godscall's life after her baptism, the last contemporary accounts being of her as a little girl in Wapping in 1694.
 It is not known whether she survived infancy, as no other records of her have been discovered.
 John Hall, author of a 2015 biography on Godscall's great-grandfather Theodore Paleologus, believes Godscall died soon after her baptism, perhaps within hours or days, but does not offer any evidence to support this theory beyond the fact that there are no known sources on her life beyond her baptism.
 Other authors, such as Fermor and Norwich, simply maintained that details on Godscall's further life were unknown.